-Together, UMR, RCTC, and WSU actively participate in the community-based advocacy group Greater Rochester Advocates for Universities and Colleges to promote innovative practices that leverage the resources of public higher education resources to best serve students, employers, and the community.
-Currently, all the higher education institutions in Rochester and health care organizations are collaborating on a simulation center needs assessment.
+Together, UMR, RCTC, and WSU actively participate in the community-based advocacy group Greater Rochester Advocates for Universities and Colleges to promote innovative practices that leverage public higher education resources to best serve students, employers, and the community.
+All the higher education institutions in Rochester and health care organizations collaborated on a simulation center needs assessment.
+Recently, the group received support from the Rochester Area Foundation to conduct a co-design process with the University of Minnesota's Culture of Health by Design initiative, with the goal of ensuring that the simulation center will be accessible, relevant, and flexible for all members of the community, particularly communities who have traditionally been unable to access the full breadth of healthcare resources and support.
 All three institutions are also active in the Rochester Area Chamber of Commerce's HUB Source workforce internship initiative and the community-based Cradle to Career workforce development initiative.